 Another article, "Lipodissolve: Under Scrutiny" can be found by connecting to the following link:

 Note: For additional education, there has been a compelling article written in "Health Magazine", February 2008 edition, on how the Cosmetic Surgery "Boom" has affected Doctor's Practices.
 You can view this article online by going to:

 Dr. Carli, a leading plastic surgeon in the greater Los Angeles area, would be happy to help you achieve your aesthetic goals!
 Feel free to call us at (951) 688-8660 with any questions or concerns that you may have regarding Dr. Carli, the Magnolia Surgery Center, or cosmetic surgery.
-We also offer the option of filling out our online contact form.
 We look forward to speaking with you!

 10694 Magnolia Avenue, Riverside, CA 92505